kreait/time24/README.md

 - the embedded movie is only 25 seconds long and will hence jump every now and then.
 Look for an 24 hours movie and have more fun!

 - b2 was rebuild in Xcode 9 and support for macOS 10.12 was integrated as well (needed to wait/observe for URL being prepared)

+- due to Mojaves new security policies, NSOpenPanel is not serving the selected file anymore, which is why the new configuration panel now parses the ~/Movies folder for movie files

 ## Installation